zevv/npeg/README.md

 `B`.

-Note that loops of patterns that can match the empty string will not result in the expected behaviour.
+Note that loops of patterns that can match the empty string will not result in the expected behavior.
 For example, the rule `*0` will cause the parser to stall and go into an infinite loop.

 ### UTF-8 / Unicode

-NPeg has no built-in support for unicode or UTF-8, instead is simply able to parse UTF-8 documents just as like any other string.
-NPeg comes with a simple utf8 grammar library which should simplify common operations like matching a single code point or character class.
+NPeg has no built-in support for Unicode or UTF-8, instead is simply able to parse UTF-8 documents just as like any other string.
+NPeg comes with a simple UTF-8 grammar library which should simplify common operations like matching a single code point or character class.
 The following grammar splits an UTF-8 document into separate characters/glyphs by using the `utf8.any` rule: